ncidosimetry/ncidoseforum/phantoms/README.md

 - 20100101
   - Reference size pediatric and adult male and female phantoms (n=12) completed
   - The phantoms available in binary voxel format

+## Non-Commercial Research Use

+There is no charge to use these resources for non-commercial research purposes.
+Please click [Software Transfer Agreement form](https://dceg.cancer.gov/tools/radiation-dosimetry-tools/ncidose-software-transfer-agreement.pdf), fill out the form in your web browser*, save it to your computer, then obtain the signatures and submit it to Dr. Choonsik Lee.

+## Commercial Use

+Contact Dr. Kevin Chang of the NCI Technology Transfer Center to discuss accessing the free trial version and the licensing process for commercial use.